mapbox/node-pre-gyp/README.md

 It is highly recommended that you use Amazon S3.
 The reasons are:

   - Various node-pre-gyp commands like `publish` and `info` only work with an S3 host.
-  - S3 is a very solid hosting platform for distributing large files, even [Github recommends using it instead of github](https://help.github.com/articles/distributing-large-binaries).
+  - S3 is a very solid hosting platform for distributing large files.
   - We provide detail documentation for using [S3 hosting](#s3-hosting) with node-pre-gyp.

 Why then not require S3?
 Because while some applications using node-pre-gyp need to distribute binaries as large as 20-30 MB, others might have very small binaries and might wish to store them in a github repo.
 This is not recommended, but if an author really wants to host in a non-s3 location then it should be possible.